ICRAR/daliuge/docs/drops.rst

 DROP Channels
 ^^^^^^^^^^^^^

-DROPs that a connected by an edge in a physical graph that are deployed on separate nodes or islands from each other are automatically given a Pyro stub (remote method invocation interface) in order for them to communicate to each other.
+DROPs that are connected by an edge in a physical graph that are deployed on separate nodes or islands from each other are automatically given a Pyro stub (remote method invocation interface) to allow them to communicate with each other.
 It's the job of the Master DROP and Island Managers to generate and exchange stubs between DROP instances before the graph is deployed to the various data islands and nodes within islands respectively.
-If there is no DROP separation within a physical graph parition then its implied that the DROPs are going to be executed within a single address space, as a result, basic method calls are used.
+If there is no DROP separation within a physical graph partition then its implied that the DROPs are going to be executed within a single address space, as a result, basic method calls are used between DROP instances.

 DROP Component Interface